 11. A Hippie-Chic Purse

-Whether your prefer distressed leather or cloth, fringe or suede, a tiny cross-body or an oversized hobo bag, having a reliable and fantastic bohemian purse is key to tying your outfit all together.
+Whether you prefer distressed leather or cloth, fringe or suede, a tiny cross-body or an oversized hobo bag, having a reliable and fantastic bohemian purse is key to tying your outfit all together.

-- The good ol’ canvas messenger bag is and always will be a staple for earthy girls.
-They also make the perfect book bags on campus for light study sessions.
+- The good ol’ canvas sling bag is and always will be a staple for earthy girls.
+It’s another way to incorporate a bright, bold print into a simple outfit.

 12. A Versatile Vest

 - Denim vests look fantastic with pretty much everything in your closet.
 Try one with a plain v-neck t-shirt, a maxi skirt, and sandals.
-Finish with a (#3) hippie headpiece.
+Finish with a (#3) hippie headwrap.

 - I also love the boho chic vibe of a crocheted vest.
-Try wearing one with a floral dress, or a pair of (#13) flared jeans and a t-shirt.
+Try wearing one with a floral dress, or a pair of (#13) flared jeans and a tank.

 - Fringe vests, although very hippie-chic, can also come across as costume-y when paired with too many other boho items.
 To keep from looking over-the-top, wear a fringe vest with a little black dress, or skinny jeans and a tee.